-1 Despite that, you know, I still tried to, 2 you know, have faith in that there's there's some good 3 guys out there, you know, that maybe, you know, this was 4 just the bad apple.
-5 So I went on another date with another guy.
-6 I don't know how long it was after that one, but I realized 7 the place he took me, I felt like his intention was to 8 murder me, because it was near the dump, the dump near 9 Unicity or just outside of Unicity, somewhere around there.
-10 But there was, you know, one of those divine intervention 11 that seemed I feel, like, you know, I have someone 12 looking out for me.
-And he took me to an isolated part of 13 the road, and I guess whatever he was thinking of doing, he 14 changed his mind because a car full of teenagers, you know, 15 suddenly came up down that same road and parked close by.
-16 And they were drinking and partying, and yeah.
-17 We ended up, like, having sex, but thinking 18 about that afterwards, I felt like, you know I felt like 19 he was ready to, like, bash my head in with one of his 20 tools from his truck and leave me there, if it hadn't been 21 for that car pulling up.
-No one would have known I was 22 there.
-23 Because of my alcohol addiction, I was also 24 thrown into the drunk tank a few times, partying, going to 25 bars, et cetera.
+Despite that, you know, I still tried to, you know, have faith in that there's -- there's some good guys out there, you know, that maybe, you know, this was just the bad apple.

+So I went on another date with another guy.
+5 I don't know how long it was after that one, but I realized 6 the place he took me, I felt like his intention was to 7 murder me, because it was near the dump, the dump near 8 9 Unicity or just outside of Unicity, somewhere around there.
+10 But there was, you know, one of those divine intervention that seemed -- I feel, like, you know, I have someone 11 looking out for me.
+And he took me to an isolated part of 12 the road, and I guess whatever he was thinking of doing, he 13 changed his mind because a car full of teenagers, you know, 14 suddenly came up down that same road and parked close by.
+15 And they were drinking and partying, and yeah.
+16 turned 18, after I was legal, legally allowed to drink.
+It was during one of these times when I was at the bar with my sister, partying, that I blacked out again.

+We ended up, like, having sex, but thinking about that afterwards, I felt like, you know -- I felt like he was ready to, like, bash my head in with one of his tools from his truck and leave me there, if it hadn't been for that car pulling up.
+No one would have known I was there.

+Because of my alcohol addiction, I was also thrown into the drunk tank a few times, partying, going to bars, et cetera.
 I did that for a number of years after I